 if your vet recommends to have surgical treatment for CCL then always use a specialized surgical vet as their success rates tend to be higher from my experience.

 Two studies (in 1972 and 1984) evaluated conventional conservative treatment (cage rest) and found that 50% of dogs under 50 pounds did well, and fewer than 20% of dogs over 50 pounds did well.

 I have found that many dogs respond well to AMRT therapy (Myofascial Release, Acupuncture, Laser therapies) prior and post surgery in quicker healing times, regardless of size, with homeopathic treatment, Bowen therapy.
 There have been large and giant breed patients with cruciate disease who are in less pain and more active.
 It is always important to have a veterinary diagnosis/ surgery if needed.

 1 – Optimize diet, feeding a raw diet if possible, and work to keep the patient’s weight in the normal range (important) though when putting a dog on a diet they have to be incrementally decreased; many older dogs with CCL disease are overweight.

 2 – Incorporate anti-oxidants and joint protectants (nutraceuticals) into the diet, such as glycosaminoglycans, Chondroitin, MSM, devil's claw, salmon / krill oil, and vitamin E.

-3– Bowen Therapy increases circulation to the joint and minimize inflammation and pain.
+3– AMRT Therapy increases circulation to the joint and minimize inflammation and pain.